dmclf/nomad-debug/apps/grafana-ad-ldap-sync/README.md

 `GRAFANA_SYNC_PASSWORD`: *password for grafana (needs admin power)*

-`GRAFANA_URL`: *URL where grafana can be reached, example: https://grafana.mydomain.com*
+`GRAFANA_URL`: *URL where grafana can be reached, example: https://grafana.mydomain.com*, can optionally also be comma-seperated string for multiple values.

 `DRY_RUN`: `*true|false` (case-insensitive) *perform dry-run and show what would be done*